limorl/monorepo-python-sample/README.md

 ### Next Steps
 The monorepo will be extendedt to support:
-1. Implement AppConfigConfigurationProvider based on AWS AppConfig and SSM
+1. Implement AppConfigConfigurationProvider based on AWS AppConfig and SSM - Start Lambda with AppConfigConfigurationProvider when runs on AWS + Define IAM role to access AppConfig and SSM
 2. Logging using [aws-powertools] (https://github.com/aws-powertools/powertools-lambda-python)
+3. Use Lambda Extensions to better handle calls to AppConfig and SSM
-2. Semantic release using [changeset](https://github.com/changesets/changesets) - blogpost [here](https://lirantal.com/blog/introducing-changesets-simplify-project-versioning-with-semantic-releases/
+4. Semantic release using [changeset](https://github.com/changesets/changesets) - blogpost [here](https://lirantal.com/blog/introducing-changesets-simplify-project-versioning-with-semantic-releases/
-4. Terraform to deploy infra on localstack and on AWS
+5. Terraform to deploy infra on localstack and on AWS
-5. Add a deployment.yml workflow to deploy to AWS and to Localstack
+6. Add a deployment.yml workflow to deploy to AWS and to Localstack
 7. Add e2e.yml workflow with a simple e2e test which runs nightly (every night)

 ## Issues